rheeca/farm-game/README.md

 ![alt-text](assets/icons/character.png)

 This project is a farming and crafting game.
+All requirements for Project 3 have been completed.

 ## Controls